 I have been familiar with the main tenets of Christianity for as long as I can remember, and I actually agree with the overtones of this explanation.
 But after 25 years of living in the faith, I am coming to realise that it is one thing to accept and repeat ideas—and even to live by them—and quite another to really understand what those ideas mean.

-This is my attempt to explore the creeds we too often take for granted, and is as much for my own benefit and interest as anyone else reading this.
+This is my rambling attempt to explore the creeds we too often take for granted, and is not meant to be a theological tome.
 This essay in no way exhausts the incredible mystery found in Jesus Christ—indeed, it barely scratches the surface.
+If you have any thoughts about this topic that you'd like to share, please contact me!

 The debt we cannot pay